Motorcycle Road Touring

 Sweeping curves, twisting turns, and scenery that takes your breath away.
 Could you ask for more?
 If so Moab, Utah will deliver with arches, canyons, red rock formations, the Colorado River Gorge, petrogylphs, dinosaur tracks, historical bridge, and the LaSal Mountains.
 Home to three National Scenic Byways, one Scenic Backway, two National Parks and one State Park, Moab is a perfect destination for a motorcycling vacation or a great “extra day” stop on your way to the next rally.

-Scenic Byway 128 along the Colorado River is the preferred route into Moab from Interstate 70.
+Upper Colorado River Scenic Byway (U-128) is the preferred route into Moab from Interstate 70.
 You start your journey across the open desert with a few sweeping curves, until you reach the Colorado river where considerably sharper turns will command your attention.
 The route crosses the mighty river near the historic Dewey Bridge.
 Built in 1916 and used until 1986, this suspension bridge is on the National Register of Historic places and is now only open to foot traffic.
 A nearby rest area, makes this a perfect stop to stretch your legs.
 Beyond the bridge, the byway continues to follow the Colorado River with more twists and turns, before giving way to a straight, but spectacularly scenic, section.
 Along this stretch, you will pass the majestic Fisher Towers and the famous Castle Rock, a finger-like spiral to the southwest, which was the location for many films and commercials, and can be seen just before the Castle Valley Junction.